reubenmiller/go-c8y-cli/docs/_docs/concepts/sessions.md

 #### Updating passwords

-Passwords can still be set as plain text in the session files, however the next time that you switch to the session using `set-session`, the `password` field will be encrypted and stored under `passwordHash`.
+Passwords can still be set as plain text in the session files, however the next time that you switch to the session using `set-session`, the `password` field will be encrypted.
+An field is marked as encrypted by starting with text `{encrypted}` followed by the encrypted string.

-## Login sequence

-1. IUser calls set-session

-2. Get the login options

-3. Set the tenant id (from the login options response)

-4. Select the preferred login method (BASIC / Oauth2) - In session file?

-5. Send request (if response includes tfa error), then prompt for code from the user

-6. Send login request

-7. Store cookies (encrypted) in session file?

-    Or store it in the following variable?

-    ```
-    C8Y_TOKEN_USERNAME_ ${LOGIN_OPTION_ID}
-    ```

-##
-* Allow users to add their own headers from the session file?
-*